Abhishek81026/MOVIE-EXPLORER/README.md

- Movie Explorer Web Application
- About the Project

-This is a simple Movie Explorer web application made as a student project.
-It allows users to search for movies and view important details like poster, genre, release year, plot, and IMDb rating.
-The app is responsive and easy to use.

- Project Objective

-Search movies by title

-Display movie details in a clean card layout

-Handle errors like empty input or movie not found

-Apply filtering and sorting options

-Practice API integration using JavaScript

- Features

- Search movies using title

- View movie details (poster, year, genre, plot, rating)

- Error handling for invalid or empty search

- Responsive design for mobile and desktop

- Sort/filter movies by year or rating

- Technologies Used

-HTML – Page structure

-CSS – Basic styling

-Tailwind CSS – Responsive and modern UI

-JavaScript – API handling and logic

- Project Structure
-├── index.html
-├── style.css
-├── script.js
-└── README.md

- How to Run

-Download or clone this repository

-Open index.html in any web browser

-Enter a movie name and click search

- Learning Outcome

-Learned API integration

-Improved JavaScript logic and DOM manipulation

-Gained experience with Tailwind CSS

-Understood responsive design and error handling

- Future Improvements

-Add movie recommendations

-Implement watchlist feature

-Improve UI animations

-Add pagination for search results
+# 🎬 Movie Explorer & Recommendation Web App

+✨ *A simple and interactive movie search web application made as a student project.*

+---

+## 📌 About the Project
+Movie Explorer is a web-based application that allows users to search for movies and view detailed information such as poster, genre, release year, plot, and IMDb rating.
+This project is built to practice **HTML, CSS, Tailwind CSS, and JavaScript**, along with API integration.

+---

+## 🎯 Project Objectives
+- Search movies by title
+- Display movie details in a card/grid layout
+- Handle errors like empty input or movie not found
+- Make the UI responsive for all devices
+- Add sorting/filtering options

+---

+## 🚀 Features
+✔️ Movie search using API
+✔️ Movie cards with poster & details
+✔️ IMDb rating display
+✔️ Error handling & alerts
+✔️ Responsive UI using Tailwind CSS
+✔️ Filter/sort movies by year or rating

+---

+## 🛠️ Technologies Used
+- **HTML** – Structure of the app
+- **CSS** – Custom styling
+- **Tailwind CSS** – Responsive and modern design
+- **JavaScript** – API calls, logic, DOM manipulation

+---